-Thus, politics and economics intertwine while being in a tensed relationship in Netanyahu’s ideology.
-The Arabs as the ‘fifth column’ non-Jewish national minority may hold the key to economic growth in Israeli economy.
-Netanyahu’s old idea of ‘should give would receive’ – which he invented for the Palestinians, might end up being the approach that will characterize his attitude towards the Arab Israelis too.
-Needless to say, there is no symmetry as many of the construction violations that Netanyahu referred to and later tried to link together in the discussion of the economic plan, are due to the fact the Israeli government rarely authorized construction plans, much less expansion plans, for the Arab sector.
+Thus, politics and economics intertwined in a tense relationship in Netanyahu’s ideology.
+The Arabs – the “fifth column,” a non-Jewish national minority – could hold the key to economic growth in the Israeli economy.
+In essence, Netanyahu took his old slogan of “if they give, they’ll receive,” originally used in the context of negotiations with the Palestinians, and adopted it as the state’s attitude toward Arab citizens.
+Needless to say, there is no symmetry between the give (halting construction violations) and take (the economic plan).
+Indeed, many of the construction violations that Netanyahu tried to link to the economic plan are the result of to the fact that the Israeli government rarely authorized construction plans, much less expansion plans, for the Arab sector.